 Constructed in 1384, the main prang of the wat was one of the oldest and largest in the region.
 It collapsed during the reign of King Songtham, sometime between 1620-1628.
 The massive Khmer-style prang was restored and enlarged, but collapsed again in 1911.

 During excavation works in 1956, a crypt was discovered in Wat Mahathat.
-The relics, precious objects, ornaments, and Buddha images found inside are on display in the Chao Sam Phraya National Museum.
+The relics, precious objects, ornaments, and Buddha images found inside are on display in the Chao Sam Phraya Museum.